Family Information Service

 Children with SEND, summer‑born children or those learning English as an additional language may need more time or support.

 Early support makes a difference.
-Ask your child’s nursery, school, health visitor, or Family Hub for help.
+Ask for help from your child's:

 Apply for a school place